The age-standardised mortality rate among Indigenous Australians decreased in remote areas but increased in non-remote areas between 2011 and 2019

-Based on the sum of years of life lost due to premature mortality, the largest gaps between Indigenous and non‑Indigenous males peaked in the 45–49 age group (166 per 1,000), while for females it was in the 60–64 age group (114 per 1,000)
+- Based on years of life lost due to premature mortality, the largest gap between Indigenous and non-Indigenous males was in the 50–54 age group (164 potential years of life lost per 1,000 population), while for females it was in the 60–64 age group (109 per 1,000).

 Why is it important?

-The age-standardised mortality rate provides a summary measure of the overall health status of a population.
-However, it has well-known limitations, there may be delays for many years before improvements in health status lead to reductions in mortality, and mortality statistics do not reflect the burden of illness in a population for diseases that do not necessarily result in death.
+The all-cause age-standardised death rate provides a summary measure of the overall health status of a population.
+However, it has well-known limitations, there may be delays for many years before improvements in health status lead to reductions in mortality.
+Mortality statistics also do not reflect the burden of illness in a population for diseases that do not directly result in death.
 These include arthritis and depression.
 Despite these limitations, mortality rates are a useful measure with which to compare the overall health status of different populations and to monitor changes in overall health status of populations over time.
-The all-causes mortality rate for Aboriginal and Torres Strait Islander peoples is 1.6 times that for non-Indigenous Australians, indicating that the overall health status of Indigenous Australians is worse than that of non-Indigenous Australians.
+The all-cause mortality rate for Aboriginal and Torres Strait Islander peoples is 1.7 times that for non-Indigenous Australians, indicating that the overall health status of Indigenous Australians is worse than that of non-Indigenous Australians.

 What does the data tell us?

-After adjusting for differences in age structure between the two populations, the death rate for Indigenous Australians was 1.6 times the rate for non‑Indigenous Australians (917 compared with 567 deaths per 100,000, respectively) (Table D1.22.3).
+After adjusting for differences in age structure between the 2 populations, the death rate for Indigenous Australians was 1.7 times the rate for non‑Indigenous Australians (Table D1.22.3).
+For Indigenous males and females, the death rates were 1.6 and 1.7 times that of non-Indigenous males and females respectively.

 By age and sex

-When the rates per 100,000 population are examined, the rate of deaths was higher for Indigenous Australians across all age groups compared with rates for non-Indigenous Australians.
-The largest relative difference in death rates between Indigenous and non-Indigenous Australians was among those aged 35–44, where the death rate for Indigenous Australians was 3.7 times the rate of non‑Indigenous Australians (367 per 100,000 and 99 per 100,000 respectively) (Table, 1.22.2, Figure 1.22.3).
+When age-specific rates (per 100,000 population) are examined, the rate of deaths was higher for Indigenous Australians across all age groups compared with rates for non-Indigenous Australians.
+The largest relative difference in death rates between Indigenous and non-Indigenous Australians was among those aged 35–44, where the death rate for Indigenous Australians was 3.8 times the rate of non‑Indigenous Australians (371 per 100,000 and 97 per 100,000 respectively) (Table D1.22.2, Figure 1.22.2).

 Potential years of life lost (PYLL) is the number of additional years a person would have been expected to live had they not died before the age of 75.

-Death rates are also available for other countries where indigenous people share a similar history, such as New Zealand and the United States.
-In New Zealand in 2017, the age-standardised death rate for the Māori population was 1.7 times the rate of other New Zealanders (942 and 565 per 100,000, respectively) (Table D1.22.7).
-In the United States, the mortality rate for American Indians and Alaska Natives was 1.5 times the rate of non-Hispanic whites during the period 1999–2009 (Espey et al. 2014).
+Death rates are also available for other countries where indigenous people share a similar history of European colonisation, such as New Zealand and the United States.
+In New Zealand in 2018, the age-standardised death rate for the Māori population was 1.5 times the rate of other New Zealanders (852 and 580 per 100,000, respectively) (Table D1.22.7).
+In the United States, the mortality rate for American Indians and Alaskan Natives was 1.5 times the rate of non-Hispanic whites during the period 1999–2009 (Espey et al. 2014).

 Caution must be used in comparing Australian data with data for other countries due to variations in data quality, methods applied for addressing data quality issues and definitions for identifying Indigenous peoples.